 The two deceptive strategies used to conceal the malware are common, and wouldn’t be able to hide from CYDEF’s tools and investigations.
 These deceptive strategies (software polymorphism and primitive social engineering) simply mean the software takes on a new name or file type to trick a user or AV program.

-Figure 1 illustrates which a component of the attack chain would be picked up by SMART-Sentinel and sent to a SMART-Monitor for analyst review.
+Figure 1 illustrates which a component of the attack chain would be picked up by SMART-Monitor and sent to a SMART-Monitor for analyst review.

 A CYDEF Analyst Makes a Difference

 The only phase which SMART-Monitor would not instantly flag for analyst review is the browser modification page.
 That being said, it would be flagged by our analysts during the investigation.
 We’d drill down to see the modification of the DLL and the installation of the extensions.